 - Deutsche Lebens-Rettungs-Gesellschaft, Landesverband Berlin e.
 V. (in German)

 - Deutsches Rotes Kreuz, Landesverband Berliner Rotes Kreuz e.
 V. (in German)

 Patient transport within the state of Berlin is carried out by charities and around 80 private patient transport companies.
 Together, they undertake up to 950,000 patient transports.

 University medical faculty in Berlin

-The 17 Charité sites comprise around 100 clinics and institutes.
-The four Berlin campi have an area of around 505,000 square metres with about 3,000 beds.
-The Charité is one of Berlin’s largest employers with 15,500 employees.
-4,454 scientists and doctors as well as 290 professors research the future of medicine in Berlin there.
+The four Berlin campi of the Charité comprise 17 CharitéCenters and around 100 clinics and institutes.
+The Charité is one of Berlin’s largest employers with more than 16,000 employees.
+About 4,700 scientists and doctors as well as roughly 300 professors research the future of medicine in Berlin there.
 More than 8,000 students belong to Charité.
-Each year, around 790 students successfully graduate from the university.
-There are also 644 training positions in 9 healthcare professions.
+Each year, around 800 students successfully graduate from the university.
+There are also roughly 580 training positions in 10 healthcare professions.

 Charité is a secure partner for commercial enterprises.
 As a result of its excellent position as a hospital provider, research and training facility, it is able to innovatively shape future-oriented partnerships.
 Berlin’s university medical faculty in various forms together with companies from the healthcare industry, patient care and biomedicine.